Gandhism

-Gandhism is a body of ideas that describes the inspiration, vision, and the life work of M.K.
-Gandhi.
+Gandhism is a body of ideas that describes the inspiration, vision, and the life work of Mohandas K. Gandhi.
 It is particularly associated with his contributions to the idea of nonviolent resistance, sometimes also called civil resistance.

 The term "Gandhism" also encompasses what Gandhi's ideas, words, and actions mean to people around the world and how they used them for guidance in building their own future.
 Gandhism also permeates into the realm of the individual human being, non-political and non-social.
 A Gandhian can mean either an individual who follows, or a specific philosophy which is attributed to, Gandhism.

-However, Gandhi did not approve of the term 'Gandhism'.
+However, Gandhi did not approve of the term "Gandhism".
 As he explained:

 In the absence of a "Gandhism" approved by Gandhi himself, there is a school of thought that one has to derive what Gandhism stands for, from his life and works.
 One such deduction is a philosophy based on "truth" and "non-violence" in the following sense.
 First, one should acknowledge and accept the truth that people are different at all levels ("truth").
 Second, one should never resort to violence to settle inherent differences between human beings at any level: from between two people to two nations to two races or two religions ("non-violence").